-You can get a 100 per cent rebate on Vehicle Excise Duty if your child is awarded the DLA mobility component at the higher rate or PIP mobility component at the enhanced rate.
+You can get a 100% rebate on Vehicle Excise Duty if your child is awarded the Disability Living Allowance (DLA) mobility component at the higher rate or Personal Independence Payment (PIP) mobility component at the enhanced rate.

-A 50 per cent rebate is made where someone qualifies for PIP mobility component at the standard rate.
+A 50 % rebate is made where someone qualifies for PIP mobility component at the standard rate.

 Buying this railcard entitles disabled people and a companion up to a third off most train fares.
 For further information visit the disabled person’s railcard website.

 Local authorities may provide transport or help with the costs for eligible children and young people.
 Find out more about school transport.

 Many major attractions and organisations in the UK allow free entry to a parent or carer accompanying a disabled person.
 It’s always worth asking if a discount is available.

 The Max Card is a local authority-commissioned card scheme for disabled children (ages 0-19).
 It offers families discounted access to UK attractions.
 If your local authority funds the scheme you will be able to access a free card.
 To find out if you’re eligible, see www.mymaxcard.co.uk.

 The Cinema Exhibitors’ Association Card is a UK-wide card scheme for participating cinemas.
 If you or your child is in receipt of Disability Living Allowance, Attendance Allowance or a registered blind person, the card entitles you to one free ticket for a person to go to the cinema with you.
 The card currently costs £6 a year.
 Visit www.ceacard.co.uk

 Find out about our campaign on home to school transport for disabled children.Read more